-A range of services is available to prevent harms from substance use.
+A range of services is available to prevent harm from substance abuse.
 Some examples include:

-- Needle distribution/recovery programs that distribute sterile needles and other harm reduction supplies, recover used needles and other supplies, and provide information and containers for their safe disposal.
+- Needle distribution and recovery programs that distribute sterile needles and other harm reduction supplies, recover used needles and other supplies and provide information and containers for their safe disposal

-- Peer support programs that are groups run and attended by people who use substances to improve their quality of life and to address gaps in services.
+- Peer support programs which are groups run and attended by people who use substances to improve their quality of life and to address gaps in services

 Harm reduction has many benefits for people who use substances, their families, and communities.
 Research shows harm reduction activities can: